-Dr Wee Chow Hou, age 71, was appointed as an Independent Non-Executive Director of Casa Holdings Limited on 28 March 2022.
+Dr Wee Chow Hou, age 72, was appointed as an Independent Non-Executive Director of Casa Holdings Limited on 28 March 2022.
 He was appointed as Chairman of the Audit Committee and Remuneration Committee on the same date.
-Dr. Wee Chow Hou is an adjunct professor at the Nanyang Technological University (NTU) and Singapore University of Social Sciences (SUSS).
+He was last re-elected as director on 16 January 2023.
+Dr. Wee Chow Hou is an Emeritus Professor of the Nanyang Technological University (NTU) and an Honorary Fellow of Singapore University of Social Sciences (SUSS).
 He has held various senior positions in the universities, including being Dean of NUS Business School, and as Head of various departments and divisions at both NUS and NTU.
-Over the years, he has consulted/conducted executive training for over 350 major organizations in over 30 countries/ economies, including Fortune 500 companies.
-He has been an independent director and chairman of audit and remuneration committees of listed companies in Singapore, including Neptune Orient Lines Limited, SembCorp Logistics Limited, HTL International Holdings Limited, Furama Ltd, China Precision Technology Limited, and several others.
+Over the years, he has consulted/conducted executive training for over 350 major organisations in over 30 countries/economies, including Fortune 500 companies.
+He has been an independent director and chairman of audit and remuneration committees. of listed companies in Singapore, including Neptune Orient Lines Limited, SembCorp Logistics Limited, HTL International Holdings Limited, Furama Ltd, China Precision Technology Limited, and several others.
 He was also a board member of the Civil Aviation Authority of Singapore (CAAS).
 Currently, he is also the President/ Chairman of the Board of Singapore Christian Home (a nursing home with IPC status).
 His domain expertise is in strategy and marketing.
 Dr. Wee was a former Merit, Colombo Plan and Commonwealth Scholar.
 He holds a B.B.A.
 (Honours) from the University of Singapore, an M.B.A. and Ph.D. from Western University, Canada, and is an Honorary Fellow of the Marketing Institute of Singapore.